< Free Resources

 Change happens!
 Lease terms and agreements do not always remain the same throughout the original lease term.
 When changes take place after the commencement date, there are accounting implications and consequences.

-When lease modifications take place, lessees and lessors must determine whether the modified lease should be accounted for as a separate contract or not based on whether:
+When lease modifications take place, lessees and lessors must determine whether the modified lease is accounted for as a separate contract or not based on whether:

-These two criteria indicate that the lessee and the lessor essentially entered into a new arms-length transaction that was not tied to or dependent on the existing contract.
-As such, if both the conditions are met, then the modification is accounted for as a separate contract.
+These two criteria show that the lessee and lessor have effectively entered into a new arm’s-length transaction, independent of the existing contract.
+If the modification meets both conditions, the entity accounts for the modification as a separate contract.

 Our course, Leases: Changes After The Commencement Date provides an in-depth look at this guidance.